 Investors wishing to own less labor-intensive properties than apartments or store fronts, may look for replacement properties that provide consistent cash flow without the requirement to replace bathroom plumbing and deal with garbage bins and questionable tenants.

-Many well-known retail companies such as drug stores, fast food restaurants and auto parts stores enter into NNN leases with options to renew up to 30 years providing consistent cash flow potential to the landlord.
+Many well-known retail companies such as drug stores, fast food restaurants and auto parts stores enter into NNN leases with options to renew for up to 30 years providing consistent cash flow potential to the landlord.

-In this type of investment, the investor typically owns the property (no co-ownership); a DST and a 721 UPREIT, however, can be utilized to enjoy some of the same potential benefits while receiving potentially greater diversification.
-With the co-ownership structure of a DST, investors can achieve the same as a NNN lease but with greater diversification options like tenants, leases, asset classes, geographic location, etc., versus having all his/her eggs in one basket with one tenant, location, etc. Diversification does not always guarantee against loss, though.
+In this type of NNN investment, the investor typically owns the property (no co-ownership); a DST and a 721 UPREIT, however, can be utilized to enjoy some of the same potential benefits while receiving potentially greater diversification.
+With the co-ownership structure of a DST, investors can achieve the same as a NNN lease investment but with greater diversification options like tenants, leases, asset classes, geographic location, etc., versus having all eggs in one basket with one tenant, location, etc. Diversification does not always guarantee against loss, though.